jaguar-examples/upload_file/README.md

 # upload_file

-Example that shows how to upload files using Jaguar server
+Example that shows how to upload files using Jaguar server.

-Learn how to decode `multipart/form-data` using `bodyAsFormData` method of `Request` object to upload files.
+Learn how to decode `multipart/form-data` using `bodyAsFormData` method to upload files.

 # Tutorial